ChristopherKlay/StadiaEnhanced/README.md

 * Download the [newest release file](https://github.com/ChristopherKlay/StadiaEnhanced/releases) and extract it.
 * Open [your extension settings](chrome://extensions/) and enable the developer mode at the top right.
 * Select 'Load Unpacked' at the top left and chose the folder you extracted previously.

+## Translation
+If the project isn't available in your own language, feel free to check out the [translation info page](https://github.com/ChristopherKlay/StadiaEnhanced/blob/master/translations.md).

 ## More screenshots